Brittany Spaniel: Appearance

-The breed's coat color is varied: orange and white coat or liver and white are most common in the American Brittany; other colors include orange roan and liver roan, all of which are acceptable in the show ring.
+The breed's coat color is varied: an orange and white coat or liver and white are most common in the American Brittany; other colors include orange roan and liver roan, all of which are acceptable in the show ring.
 The American Brittany Standard specifies an acceptable tri-color of liver, orange, and white with very specific color placement.
-Some Brittanys may have a dark brown coat, which is rare.
+French Brittanys also come in white and black.

 Size

-Brittanys are medium-sized dogs, with American lines (17.5–20.5 in at the withers according to an AKC standard adopted in 1990) tending to be larger and have a blockier head than French (17–20.5 in), and females at the lower end.
+Brittanys are medium-sized dogs, with American lines (17.5–20.5 in at the withers according to an AKC standard adopted in 1990 tending to be larger and have a blockier head than French (17–20.5 in), and females at the lower end.
 A properly constructed and healthy Brittany maintains a weight between 30–45 lb, depending upon height.
 Generally, Brittanys are smaller than setters but leggier than spaniels.

 Types

 Many breeders differentiate between "American" Brittanys and "French"-style dogs.
 Although generally recognized as subsets of the same breed, there are recognizable differences between the two.
-The "American Brittany" is typically larger than the "French Brittany" and a bigger running dog, while the smaller French Brittany generally works more closely to the guns, but will work according to the local terrain.
-However, some breeders consider these "differences" to be unsound generalizations and that American standards should be updated to reflect the breed's standard in its country of origin; i.e. France, where black has become an acceptable coat color since 1956, while it is still considered a fault in America.

-Though it resembles a spaniel-like dog used for flushing game, such as Springers and Cockers, Brittanys are more akin to pointers and all-purpose sporting dogs.
-Known in the United Kingdom as an HPR breed (Hunt, Point and Retrieve), they are expected to point and retrieve all birds and ground game up to, and including, hare.
-These unique qualities have given the Brittany more Dual Champions than any other AKC Sporting Breed, a landmark reached with the 500th in 2006.
+The "American Brittany" has been bred to be typically larger than the "French Brittany".

 Temperament

 The Brittany was originally bred as a hunting dog and noted for being easy to train and sweet-natured.
 The breed is generally more sensitive to correction than other hunters, and harsh corrections are often unnecessary.
-Brittanys can become very shy if not thoroughly socialized at a young age, and even among well-socialized dogs there is significant variation in levels of friendliness.